SMB Shares Screens

 The

-icon displays four options available to SMB shares in general:- Turn Off Service what shows when the SMB service is enabled and that toggles to Turn On Service when the SMB service is disabled.
+icon displays four options available to SMB shares in general:- Turn Off Service that shows when the SMB service is enabled and that toggles to Turn On Service when the SMB service is disabled.

 - Config Service that opens the SMB configuration screen.